raspberrypilearning/teach-a-machine/en/step_3.md

 --- task ---

-- Click **Webcam** in the `Three` class.
+- Click **Webcam** in the `Three` class
-- Hold up three fingers to your webcam (make sure your whole hand is in view.)
+- Hold up three fingers to your webcam (make sure your whole hand is in view)
-- With your other hand, press and hold the **Hold to Record** button to gather lots of images.
+- With your other hand, press and hold the **Hold to Record** button to gather lots of images

 --- /task ---